Medicinal Plants Used by Native Americans

 How To Use Them

-The most common way to use plants to treat illnesses and diseases is as a blended liquid.
 Usually a brewed tea and sometimes called a tisane.
 Medicinal teas are often very pleasing to our taste buds.
 But their primary function is for health purposes.

 Methods of preparation include infusions.
 These are hot water extracts of herbs through steeping, including chamomile or mint.
 Also, decoctions, which are the long-term boiled extracts of harder substances including roots or bark.